dcasota/photonos-scripts/README.md

 ## Create a Photon OS VM on ESXi
 (no study scripts yet)
-## Create a Photon OS VM on ARM
+## Install Photon OS on ARM
 (no study scripts yet)
-## Create a Photon OS VM on AWS, Google
+## Create a Photon OS VM as AWS AMI machine and as Google Compute machine
 (no study scripts yet)

 ## Create a Photon OS VM on Azure